-Jordan has interviewed, consulted and worked with hundreds of medical doctors, health practitioners and leading researchers over the years.
+Jordan has interviewed, consulted and worked with more than one hundred medical doctors, health practitioners and leading researchers over the years.

 He's reached out to some of them and asked:

 “What is the one piece of advice you would offer to people who want to improve and optimize their brain and mental health?"